Advocacy + Legal Resources Related to COVID-19

 The AAO legal and advocacy team will continue to work with our federal lobbyists to monitor any federal measures to address the impact that COVID-19 is having, or will have, on our members as healthcare professionals and small business owners and, where appropriate, lobby for inclusion of our members in such relief measures.

-- NEW: AAO Joins Dental Coalition Asking For Enhanced Commercial Business Interruption Insurance Policies
+- AAO Joins Dental Coalition Asking For Enhanced Commercial Business Interruption Insurance Policies

-- NEW: AAO Advocates before CDC Concerning PPE and COVID-19 Guidance
+- AAO Advocates before CDC Concerning PPE and COVID-19 Guidance

-- NEW: AAO Continues to Advocate for Members on PPE, Regulatory Guidance
+- AAO Continues to Advocate for Members on PPE, Regulatory Guidance

 - AAO Task Force and COGA Obtain OSHA Clarification Regarding Guidance for Dentistry